ShaneDT1126/ShaneDT1126/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 👨‍💻 &nbsp;I’m currently studying BS Computer Science at Cebu Institute of Technology - University.\
-🌱 &nbsp;I’m currently learning Typescript, ASP.NET, Microsoft Azure.\
+🌱 &nbsp;I’m currently learning ASP.NET, Angular, Microsoft Azure.\
 💬 &nbsp;Ask me about anything.\
 ⚡ &nbsp;Fun fact North Korea and Cuba are the only places you can't buy Coca-Cola.\